Eburonia/i-remember/README.md

 ### Responsiveness
 All pages are responsive on all devices.
-Minimum viewport width: 320px.
+Designed for minimum viewport width of: 320px.

 ### Accessibility